Curriculum Vitae // firstname.lastname@example.org // Français

 I am a political scientist at the Université de Montréal, where I read on comparative and international political economy.
 I am particularly interested in the politics of foreign direct investment and international taxation.
-I have also done some work on economic voting, monetary policy, and foreign aid.
+I have also done some work on economic voting, monetary policy, foreign aid, and research methods.

 - countrycode is a package for R which can be used to convert country codes and country names.
 Links: Github, CRAN.

 - WDI is a package for R which allows users to search and download thousands of panel data series from the World Bank's World Development Indicators.
 Links: Github, CRAN.

 - Rdatasets is a collection of 1000+ datasets that were originally distributed alongside the statistical software environment R and some of its add-on packages.
 The goal is to make these data more broadly accessible for teaching and statistical software development.
 Each dataset is distributed in comma-separated values format, with detailed html documentation. http://vincentarelbundock.github.com/Rdatasets